ishitapatil08/ishitapatil08/README.md

   <b>👋 Hello, I'm Ishita Patil!</b>
 </p>

-I am a passionate and dedicated third-year student pursuing studies in Artificial Intelligence and Machine Learning.
+I am a passionate and dedicated third-year student pursuing a Bachelor's in Artificial Intelligence and Machine Learning.
 My academic journey is centered around exploring the fascinating realms of AI, machine learning algorithms, and their real-world applications.

 ### About Me 🚀: